 Document Verification

-Document verification is one of a notary public’s primary tasks.
+Document verification is one of the notary public’s primary tasks.
 They confirm that the signatories are who they claim to be by examining valid identification, such as a driver’s license or passport.
 This process prevents identity theft and helps maintain trust in legal transactions.
 Notaries also ensure that all parties sign documents willingly and understand the implications, thus adding a layer of security and credibility.

 Administering Oaths

 Administering oaths constitutes another significant duty of a notary.
-Notaries public authorize the swearing of an oath or affirmation, ensuring that statements in affidavits and depositions are truthful.
+Notaries publicize the swearing of an oath or affirmation, ensuring that statements in affidavits and depositions are truthful.
 By doing so, they uphold the legal value of these documents and reinforce the ethical conduct expected in legal proceedings.
 This function is critical in situations requiring rigorously authenticated testimony or declarations.

 Tips for Success as a Notary Public